LibCon

 Middleton Library 7425 Hubbard Ave., Middleton, Wisconsin 53562

-press release: Cosplay your favorite character, sing karaoke, and come geek out with us at the library!
-Whatever your favorite fandom, we’ll have activities that will make the Muggles jealous… Enter your fan art or manga drawings by July 20 to be entered in the contest.
-Art will be on display in the gallery: the Library is not responsible for any damage or loss incurred while on display.
-Bring manga to trade for the manga swap!
-See separate flier at the Help Desk for all the details!
+press release: Cosplay your favorite character, sing karaoke, and come geek out with us at the library.
+Whatever your favorite fandom, we’ll have activities that will make the Muggles jealous.
+Enter your fan art or manga drawings by July 8 to be included in the contest.
+Listen to fan filking and bring manga to trade for the manga swap.
+See separate flier at the Help Desk for all the details.
 Questions or comments?
 Please contact the Help Desk at (608) 827-7402.